-While smallest when it comes to square footage, the bathroom can often be one of the most expensive rooms to renovate and decorate.
+Your bathroom is probably the room with the smallest amount of square footage, but it can often be one of the most expensive rooms to renovate and decorate.
 This is because almost everything in the bathroom has to be specialized.
 Only rivaled perhaps by the kitchen, everything in the bathroom not only needs to be specific, it also has to be durable.
 A simple repainted wall isn’t going to be enough in a bathroom that requires tile and other features that can withstand consistent exposure to moisture.

 It’s yet another reason why a minimalistic bathroom design becomes more appealing.
 Inspired in no small part by the increasing popularity of the blog and documentary The Minimalists, or even Marie Kondo’s trend of “tidying up,” a minimalistic space can be a sophisticated, relaxing, potentially less expensive and more functional option for your bathroom design.